loomnetwork/go-loom/examples/plugins/evmexample/contract/README.md

 ```

 You can now run the evmexample/cli.go tool to access the solidty contract.
-You might need to use -r and -w to the DAppChain's URL.
+You might need to use -r and -w to set the DAppChain's URL.
 ```bash
 ./evmexample set -v 3455
 ./evmexample get